kernelmachine/kernelmachine.github.io.archive/_posts/2016-09-13-The-PlayRust-Classifier.md

 ### Other advantages

-There are other very useful aspects of Rust for the data science pipeline:
+There are many other very useful aspects of Rust for the data science pipeline, including:

 * Cargo testing, benchmarking, and documentation help dev follow good practices
-* Major refactoring is really easy
 * Trait composition/generics limit the need for messy glue code
 * Many benchmarks (like those on this blog) support that Rust has strong performance in numerics